geudde/attic-chest/pages/04.season-3/24.meeting-45/06.implored/docs.md

 Be this fair day still set apart,
 To love & friendship given;
 With virtuous thoughts, to fill her heart,
-And point her way to heaven.
+And point her way to Heaven.

 “Beauty, like flowers, will soon decay,
 Wisdom can never perish;